Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 opportunities related to harmonization of soil property values contained in legacy soil profile databases that have been analysed using different methods of analysis.

+It should be noted that, in this chapter, we have emphasized the use of existing, or legacy, soil profile data to provide the evidence used to construct predicton models for PSM.
+This emphasis reflects the reality that, for most of the world, legacy soil profile data is all that we have to work with, at the present time, and all that we can reasonably expect to obtain for the foreseeable future.
+Many of the issues and challenges related to use and harmonization of legacy soil profile data discussed in this chapter will hopefully be of less importance as newer, contemporary data are collected in the field and analysed in the laboratory using more robust, statistically valid and reproduceable methods (e.g. spectroscopy).
+In the meantime, standardization and harmonization of legacy soil profile data will continue to present a challenge for global to regional PSM.

 One attractive option for harmonizing soil analytical data following the SINFER concept would be to create and maintain a Global Soil Reference